 For example, twins with the exact same DNA very often have different health outcomes because of epigenetics.
 In other words, one twin's behavior may activate a certain gene, while the other twin's behavior may silence that same gene.

-So when it comes to our genes, our behavior can carry consequences for ourselves and our ancestors.
+So when it comes to our genes, our behavior can carry consequences for ourselves and our descendants.